dharmit/dharmit.github.io/_posts/2015-06-14-docker-container-links-poc-django-postgres.md

 {% endhighlight %}

-I think that is it.
-You can now test `POST` and `GET` requests by running the django dev server:
+That is it.
+You can now test `POST` and `GET` requests by running the Django dev server:

 {% highlight sh %}
 $ python manage.py runserver